scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Blosc2 NDim
 -----------

-Blosc2 NDim is a new feature of Blosc2 that allows to create and read n-dimensional datasets in an extremely efficient way thanks to a completely general n-dim 2-level partitioning, allowing to slice and dice arbitrary large (and compressed!) data in a more fine-grained way.
-Having a second partition provides a better flexibility to fit the different partitions at the different CPU cache levels, making compression even more efficient.
+Blosc2 NDim is a new feature of Blosc2 that allows one to create and read n-dimensional datasets in an extremely efficient way thanks to a completely general n-dim 2-level partitioning, letting one slice and dice arbitrary large (and compressed!) data in a more fine-grained way.
+Having a second partition provides more flexibility to fit different partitions at different CPU cache levels, making compression even more efficient.

 .. figure:: b2nd-2level-parts.png
    :scale: 12%